 Let's clear things up

 First of all, ADD and ADHD actually refer to the same condition.
-“ADD” stands for “Attention Deficit Disorder”, which was its previous name before it was changed to “ADHD” in 1987.
+“ADD” stands for “attention deficit disorder”, and was characterized by inattention and a lack of focus.
+However, ADD was officially changed to “ADHD” in the DSM in 1987.

 So, how is "ADD" different from ADHD?